cdwv/php-static-analysis-hook/README.md

 2. In your CLI, run `bin/symlink-git-hooks-to-hub` command.
 It will automatically back up your existing git hooks and will redirect all the hooks to a git-hook-hub, which in turn redirects the hooks' calls to the hooks in Composer's `bin-dir` (currently only pre-commit hook is in use).

-Script doesn't need any additional action - it runs whenever you run a `git commit` command.
+The script doesn't need any additional action - it runs whenever you run a `git commit` command.

+## Ignore-errors mode
+Sometimes it might be useful to commit the code even though it contains some issues.
+You can do that by setting an environment variable `STATIC_ANALYSIS_IGNORE_ERRORS` prior to running `git commit` command.
+Please note that you should remember to unset the variable after the commit.
+Otherwise, all your future commits will not be blocked in case there are errors in your code.
+The following command sets the variable before the commit and unsets it afterwards, feel free to use it or adjust it to your own needs:
+`$> export STATIC_ANALYSIS_DRY_RUN="t" && git commit -a; unset STATIC_ANALYSIS_DRY_RUN`

 ## Disclaimer
 The script in it's current version is only a proof of concept and should be used with extreme care.
 Use it at your own risk.